Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Launch this MO2 instance from where you installed the Wabbajack files for this ModList.

+> [!TIP]
-It would be prudent of you to make a shortcut, or pin to taskbar of this "Better 7D2D" MO2 instance.
+> It would be prudent of you to make a shortcut, or pin to taskbar of this "Better 7D2D" MO2 instance.

 When you open up MO2, you might see this pop-up.
 Just hit "Yes".